 It had taken a terrible toll on Klaudia to see her husband in such a condition.
 Leon had been everything to her.
 She had planned her life around him and her marriage to him.
 After the war they were going to get a big house out in the countryside.
 They would fill it with laughter and many German children who would give them many grandchildren.
 There they would grow old together watching Germany take its rightful place at the helm of Europe and the world.
 Even with Leon so terribly injured so long as he still lived Klaudia held on to the hope that one day he could recover, that one day he would come back to her and she could start living again.
 Without fail she had spent at least an hour of every day sitting by Leon's side, whispering to him as she tried to coax him back to her.

 A terrible thought occurred to Klaudia, drawing her from her reminiscing.
-How many planes had she struck from the skies just now?
+How many planes had she just struck from the skies?
 Surely it had been over a hundred, though by how much she could not tell.
 For each plane how many men were on a crew, five, six?
 That made for at least five or six hundred dead at the very least.
 How many of those men had wives that they had promised to return to?
 How many widows had she just created?
 As a feeling of nausea came over her Klaudia tried to fight it off.
 Those men's deaths had been quick.
 They had died in instants, not been left to waste away to nothingness in front of those that they loved.
 It was merciful in its own way.
 Every man she killed tonight could not go on to bomb another city, drop fire onto the defenceless, go home and kiss their wives...

 Letting out a tortured cry Klaudia felt the trunk of the oak tree shatter within her grip.
 Her fingers had dug so deep into the wood that it could no longer support itself.
 Taken aback she held up her hands.
 Not so much as a single scratch.
 The top of the mighty old tree came crashing down as Klaudia stood there untouched.